aobolensk/walbot/docs/DiscordCommands.md

 **updcmd**: Update command (works only for commands that already exist) \
     Example: !updcmd hello Hello!

-**updextcmd**: Update command that executes external process (works only for commands that already exist) \
-    Note: Be careful when you are executing external commands! \
-    Example: !updextcmd uname uname -a

 **updimg**: Update image for !img command \
     Example: !updimg name url